-According to Carey, her dad's favorite ice cream flavor is rum raisin, and his favorite rum raisin ice cream is the one that Carey makes for him herself.
-The key to her smooth, creamy concoction?
+According to Carey, her dad's favorite ice cream flavor is rum raisin.
+The key to a smooth, creamy concoction?
 A heavy hand with the booze.
 Not only does adding alcohol to your ice cream base prevent it from forming ice crystals or freezing too hard, It also makes sure that the receiver in is a more fit state to dole out compliments once the bowl is knocked back.

 Dessert: Eton Mess

 Sweets Editor Carrie's dad is an unabashed anglophile, and there are few simpler, tastier, Brit-ier desserts in the summer than a good Eton Mess—an easy-to-throw-together pile of crumbled meringue cookies, whipped cream, and berries.
-It comes together in about five minutes, which is a good thing, considering all the rum you just downed.
+Here's an elegant version of the dish, perfect for celebrating dads.

 Get The Recipes: